saika-s/neural_net/README.md

 # Bank Term Deposit Subscription

-## Problem Overview
+## Overview

 This project focuses on predicting whether a customer will subscribe to a bank term deposit based on customer attributes and related information.
 It is a **binary classification problem**:
-- '1' → Customer subscribes to a term deposit
+- 1 → Customer subscribes to a term deposit
-- '0' → Customer does not subscribe
+- 0 → Customer does not subscribe

 The model is built using **Logistic Regression** on the Bank Marketing Dataset.

-## Dataset Description
+## Dataset

 The dataset contains information about past customers.